 Welcome and congratulations!
-You have found your way to what we believe is the best faculty/mentor research program available in the San Diego region.
+You have found your way to what we believe is the best student research program available in the San Diego region.
 This program was created to expand research opportunities for students interested in careers in medicine, public health, or clinical research.

 We look forward to working with you in the future.

 Research Associate Program Coordinator

 For more information about our program, please email email@example.com.